Edirom/Edirom-Online/README.md

 git clone https://github.com/Edirom/Edirom-Online.git
 ```

-**Step 2**: In the commandline change into the directory of the cloned repository and start the Edirom-Online:
+**Step 2**: In the command line change into the directory of the cloned repository and start the Edirom-Online (starting all components can take several minutes):

 ```bash
 cd Edirom-Online